jlleongarcia/jlleongarcia/content/blog/ai-comercial-groq-yt.md

     caption: "Using Groq to Summarize Youtube Videos." # display caption under cover
 tags: ["Docker","Gen-AI","Python","Dev","Self-Hosting"]
 description: 'Groq Video Summaries with LLMs'
 summary: 'How to avoid falling into click baits with Generative AI.
-Use Groq and Streamlit to summarize and video and to know if its worth your time'
+Use Groq and Streamlit to summarize and video and to know if its worth your time!'
 url: 'summarize-yt-videos'
-isPinned: true
 ---

 <!--